m3y54m/start-avr/README.md

 ## Install AVRDUDE

-Install In-system programming software avrdude.
-AVRDUDE is an open source utility to download/upload/manipulate the ROM and EEPROM contents of AVR microcontrollers using the in-system programming technique (ISP).
+Install AVRDUDE, an in-system programming software for AVR microcontroller.
+AVRDUDE is a free and open source utility to download/upload/manipulate the ROM and EEPROM contents of AVR microcontrollers using the in-system programming technique (ISP).

 Ubuntu users: